-Operating cash flow for the first three months of fiscal year 2017 was impacted by a \$13.0 million prepayment to a strategic supplier to ensure capacity at their fabrication facility and several significant non-cash transaction related items including \$11.9 million of depreciation, amortization, and impairment expense, and \$5.7 million of stock-based compensation expense.
+Operating cash flow for the first nine months of fiscal year 2017 was impacted by a \$13.0 million prepayment to a strategic supplier to ensure capacity at its fabrication facility and a \$25.0 million gain from the disposal of Snowbush IP.
+Operating cash flow for this period was also impacted by several significant non-cash transaction related items including \$35.5 million of depreciation and amortization expense and \$21.2 million of share-based compensation expense.